HeapHopper/co-hacker-server/README.md

     suggest_fix: str
 ```

-In the case of `inline_assistant`, the server expects to receive the current line of code, along with the current scope (`{}`) and the current file.
-This data should be sufficient for determine whether the line has a potential security risk.
+For `inline_assistant`, the server expects to receive the current line of code, along with the current scope (`{}`) and the current file.
+This data should be sufficient to determine whether the line has a potential security risk.

-In return, the service is committing to provide the following information: is the code secure, if not what is the vulnerability, and how can it be fixed.
-Later those properties are used by the client (the VSCode extension) to modify the code or present warnings / solutions in the editor.
+In return, the service provides the following information: whether the code is secure, if not, what the vulnerability is, and how it can be fixed.
+These properties are later used by the client (the VSCode extension) to modify the code or present warnings/solutions in the editor.

 ### Prompt

-After defining the request and response scheme, it is time to create a prompt which will generate the desired response, based on given request.
-The "Prompt" step is composed of three steps:
+After defining the request and response schema, it is time to create a prompt that will generate the desired response based on the given request.
+The "Prompt" step is composed of three parts:

-#### 1. LLM definition
+#### 1. LLM Definition

-for example:
+For example:

 ```python
 inline_assistant_llm = ChatOpenAI(